ioccc-src/winner/2018/yang/README.md

 ### Tools' usage:

-Nuko is a text rotator: given some text in stdin, Nuko will write the same text to stdout, but rotated 90 degrees counterclockwise.
+`Nuko` is a text rotator: given some text in `stdin`, `Nuko` will write the same text to `stdout`, but rotated 90 degrees counterclockwise.

 ```sh
 cc prog.c -o left